JSnetSystems/standalone-utility/README.md

 Enter device 0A80 to display dataset listing.

-3. Select 4 to display PDS directory, if you don’t know the PDS name or skip this and go to step 4 Enter dataset===>SYS1.PROCLIB
+3. Select 4 to display PDS directory, if you don’t know the PDS name or skip this and go to step 4

+   Enter dataset===>SYS1.PROCLIB
    Enter the four digit DASD device number ===> 0A80
    A listing of the members will be displayed.

 4. Enter 2 to edit dataset
 Enter dataset===>SYS1.PROCLIB
 Enter member name===>JES2
 and 4 digit DASD device number:  0A80

-Edit you member as needed to correct the issue for JES2 startup Exit to save your member and select X Exit to end program and try to IPL as normal.
+Edit your member as needed to correct the issue for JES2 startup Exit to save your member and select X Exit to end program and try to IPL as normal.